Not your typical tour

 Hailing from NE Ohio in the US, Mark is a

-Mark’s favourite meditations are a good book with a cappuccino, feeding stray cats and dogs, and wishing to be a rock star in his next life.
+Mark loves feeding stray cats & dogs, playing around with a camera, and wishing to be a rock star in his next life.
 He would be very disappointed if you were in Bali and didn’t meet him for a coffee.

 Not all travelers are explorers.
 It takes a deeper sense of adventure and openness to experience what Bali has to offer beyond the beach and club scene.
 There is definitely more to Bali than meets the eye.

-To whet you appetite, check-out Mark’s Inside Bali photo essay published on Inkifi.com.
+To whet your appetite, check-out Mark’s Inside Bali photo essay published on Inkifi.com.

 New to street photography?
 Read What is Street Photography?